Abdullrahmen/Booking/README.md

 -   Sign up payment info check (in payments APIs, payment interface, Itinerary::pay, and frontend sign up)
 -   Add more functionalities in payments
 -   Separate login info and create a user profile
--   Convert itineraries and payment info to string to store it in one table
+-   Convert itineraries and payment info to string to store them in one table
 -   Store data in a separate file (database)
 -   Remove_item in Itinerary class and customer view
 -   If a reservation fail after the payment is successful, refund the money and cancel the payment